-- Use the command line of a UNIX-style environment. - Describe the various testing methodologies and their purpose. - Describe the life cycle of a software project. - Explain the role and function of build tools. - Execute a program development cycle starting with a problem specification. - Use pointers in C and manage memory. - · Design regular expressions and use tools such as grep and sed to manipulate text streams. - Explain the C build cycle (preprocess, compile, assemble, link). - Select an appropriate testing methodology given a problem specification. - Use the UNIX command line environment to perform all parts of a software development cycle.
+- Use the command line of the UNIX-style environment. - Describe the various testing methodologies and their purpose. - Describe the life cycle of a software project. - Explain the role and function of build tools. - Execute the program development cycle starting with a problem specification - Use pointers in C and manage memory. - Design a program to solve a problem of moderate complexity given a problem specification.

-- Write short (50 line) shell scripts to solve simple problems such as running regression tests. - Use a standard build tool, such as make and Makefiles, given source dependencies. - Write command pipelines composed of multiple tools in the UNIX environment to solve simple problems. - Describe the various kinds of software errors that can occur and their causes. - Implement a test suite for a given module, program, function or library. - Implement moderately complex programs in C. - Implement simple data structures (linked list, stack, queue) in C. - Explain the purpose of version control systems. - Explain the role of software testing and testing methods. - Identify methodologies for dealing with various software errors. - Select appropriate testing methodologies given a piece of software and list of exhibited error symptoms. - · Identify and rectify software errors within a piece of software of moderate complexity.
+- Design regular expressions and use tools such as grep and sed to manipulate text streams. - Explain the C build cycle (preprocess, compile, assemble, link). - Select an appropriate testing methodology given a problem specification. - Use the UNIX command-line environment to perform all parts of the software development cycle. - Write short (50 line) shell scripts to solve a simple problem such as running regression tests. - Use a standard build tool, such as 'make', to create makefiles, given the source dependencies. - Write command pipe-lines comprising multiple tools in the UNIX environment to solve simple problems. - Describe the various kinds of software errors that can occur and their causes. - Implement a test suite for a given module, program, function, or library. - Implement moderately complex programs in C. - Implement simple data structures (linked lists, queues, stacks) in C. - Explain the purpose of revision control systems. - Explain the role of software testing and testing methods. - Identify methodologies for dealing with various software errors. - Select appropriate methodologies given a piece of software and list of exhibited symptoms. - Identify and rectify software errors within a piece of software of moderate complexity.